aiidateam/aiida-website/docs/news/posts/2024-10-18-exploring-aiida-databases.md

     // ...
 ]
 ```
 where we can see for the silver bromide (AgBr) the AiiDA UUIDs for the relaxed structure itself and the bands property that we want to analyse (the band gap node is a close descendent of this node).
-This information is enough to continue to the next section, but let's also explore alternative ways to obtain it.
+This information is enough to continue to the section [Manually browsing the database](#manually-browsing-the-database), but let's also explore alternative ways to obtain it.

 ### Direct investigation of the AiiDA archive